Why Did My Bill Increase?

 The weather changed

 Weather changes tend to lead to changes in your electricity bill because the harder your heating and air conditioning system works to make your home comfortable, the more electricity you consume.
-Using a fireplace in colder months, or setting your air conditioner on "auto" are great ways to conserve electricity while keeping your home at a comfortable temperature.
+Using a fireplace in colder months and setting your air conditioner on "auto" are great ways to conserve electricity while keeping your home at a comfortable temperature.

 - Find seasonal tips and more in our Tips to Lower Your Electricity Bill section.